ncbi/ribovore/documentation/ribodbmaker.md

 ### <a name="large"></a>Special considerations for large datasets

-The running time of the ingroup and clustering stages scale with the square of the number of sequences, and as a result `ribodbmaker` may be very slow for datasets with more than 25,000 sequences.
+The running time of the ingroup and clustering stages scale with the square of the number of input sequences, and as a result `ribodbmaker` may be very slow for datasets with more than 25,000 sequences.
 One way around this is to skip the ingroup and clustering stages with the `--skipingrup` and `--skipclustr` options.
-If you want to subsequently run the ingroup and clustering stages, you can then rerun `ribodbmaker` without these two `--skip` options on only the sequences that survive, which may be a significantly smaller number than in the initial set.
+You can then (if you want) subsequently run the ingroup and clustering stages by rerunning `ribodbmaker` without these two `--skip` options on only the sequences that survive the first run with the `--skipingrup` and `--skipclustr` options.
+If only a small fraction of the sequences survive the first run, then the ingroup and clustering stages will proceed more quickly in the second run than they would have originally.

 ---